 In the depths of the ocean sits a city intended to break free from the chains of the surface world.
 First constructed in the 1940s, the underwater city of Rapture was to be a utopia where people could live without the lingering oppressive rule of government.

 By the time the protagonist of BioShock finds his way down to the since-decimated city, the vision of creator Andrew Ryan has deteriorated into a horrifying version of itself.
-When scientists came across ADAM, a DNA-altering genetic material produced by sea slugs, it doomed Rapture and Ryan’s utopia was lost.
+When scientists came across ADAM, a DNA-altering genetic material, it doomed Rapture and Ryan’s utopia was lost.

 From the proverbial ashes of Rapture’s downfall rises your ability to play through a game as masterful as BioShock.
 We could go on and on about how impressive the water physics were when it first released, but they’re slightly less impressive by today’s standards.
 Instead, our focus needs to be on the gameplay and the story, which deliver a satisfying experience no matter how many years later you’re playing it.

 BioShock is a survival horror, role-playing, action-adventure hybrid that sprinkles in some science fiction and human drama for an incredible experience.
-From your descent to the dystopian city to the narrative’s big twist, BioShock is the epitome of the near-perfect video game.
+From your descent to the dystopian city to the narrative’s big twist, BioShock (and the rest of the series) is the epitome of the near-perfect video game, even as time goes on.

 There’s a clause in the gaming industry that if an Elder Scrolls game can be placed on a “best of…” list, it must be on said list.
 Joking aside, Skyrim earns its place, much like how Oblivion would have had Skyrim not existed.